Liquid-crystal display: Twisted nematic (TN)

 Twisted nematic displays contain liquid crystals that twist and untwist at varying degrees to allow light to pass through.
 When no voltage is applied to a TN liquid crystal cell, polarized light passes through the 90-degrees twisted LC layer.
 In proportion to the voltage applied, the liquid crystals untwist changing the polarization and blocking the light's path.
 By properly adjusting the level of the voltage almost any gray level or transmission can be achieved.
+They are inexpensive to manufacture and provide very fast response times, but the downsides are narrow viewing angles, visible gamma shift, and limited color accuracy.

 In-plane switching (IPS)

 In-plane switching (IPS) is an LCD technology that aligns the liquid crystals in a plane parallel to the glass substrates.
 In this method, the electrical field is applied through opposite electrodes on the same glass substrate, so that the liquid crystals can be reoriented (switched) essentially in the same plane, although fringe fields inhibit a homogeneous reorientation.
 This requires two transistors for each pixel instead of the single transistor needed for a standard thin-film transistor (TFT) display.
 IPS technology is used in everything from televisions, computer monitors, and even wearable devices; almost all LCD smartphone panels are IPS/FFS mode.
 IPS displays belong to the LCD panel family screen types.
 The other two types are VA and TN.
 Before LG Enhanced IPS was introduced in 2001 by Hitachi as 17" monitor in Market, the additional transistors resulted in blocking more transmission area, thus requiring a brighter backlight and consuming more power, making this type of display less desirable for notebook computers.
 Panasonic Himeji G8.5 was using an enhanced version of IPS, also LG Display in Korea, then currently the world biggest LCD panel manufacture BOE in China is also IPS/FFS mode TV panel.